GregWoods/gregwoods.github.io/_posts/2012-02-23-the-future-of-your-desktop-computer.md

 ### The Catch-22 of Touch

 There is no doubt that the two major desktop operating systems vendors, Apple and Microsoft, are steering us towards a touch future.
 Apple are moving OSX into line with the iPad, with the new full screen mode and reverse-scrolling of screens.
-Microsoft's Developer Preview of Windows 8 is &#8216;touch-first' with it's Metro-like UI.
+Microsoft's Developer Preview of Windows 8 is 'touch-first' with it's Metro-like UI.

 These moves don't mean the transition to touch will be easy.
 There are significant hurdles to overcome.